workingDog/cyberstationFX/README.md

 #### Tools

-In addition to the main viewing areas, various tools from the *Tools* menu are available to convert files of STIX objects into formats such as; MongoDB, Neo4jDB, Gelphi and GraphML.
+In addition to the main viewing areas, various tools from the *Tools* menu are available to convert files of STIX objects and TAXII collections into formats such as; MongoDB, Neo4jDB, Gelphi and GraphML.
-Also from the *Tools* menu, a user can send a file of STIX objects directly to the selected Taxii server.
+Also from the *Tools* menu, a user can send a file of STIX objects directly to the selected TAXII server.

 Similarly, from the *File* menu, the created (or loaded) bundles of STIX objects can be saved into various formats.
 Bundle of STIX objects can be loaded into *CyberStation* using the *File->Open* menu item.